Before the "Animaniacs Tribute" was put out, Doug got engaged to his girlfriend and called it the happiest day of his life.

 He admitted at a con that he pretty much feels the same way about his colleagues, saying the directing part of anniversaries is the hardest because he never wants to be seen as nasty.

-While it was a really funny exaggeration of his niceness, he being the only one in Phelous's review to not celebrate Paris Hilton's character's death and even being disgusted by the site's celebration of it was bizarrely d'aww-worthy.
+While it was a really funny exaggeration of his niceness, he being the only one in Phelous's review of House of Wax to not celebrate Paris Hilton's character's death and even being disgusted by the site's celebration of it was bizarrely d'aww-worthy.

 In a con video, Doug actually bouncing in his chair in excitement for the next Twilight and Tommy Wiseau movies.
 The former is a bit awkward now due to how badly the actual film shook him.